University of Denver

 Advising and Postdoctoral Mentoring.

 I was PhD advisor to Timothy Trujillo who earned his PhD in Spring 2014, with thesis: Topological Ramsey spaces, associated ultrafilters, and their applications to the Tukey theory of ultrafilters and Dedekind cuts of nonstandard arithmetic.
-Dissertation_Trujillo_2014 Currently I am co-advising Sonia Navarro Flores (with Michael Hrusak) on her PhD thesis at UNAM.
+Dissertation_Trujillo_2014 Currently I am advising Devin Groh at DU, and am co-advising Sonia Navarro Flores (with Michael Hrusak) on her PhD thesis at UNAM.

 From Fall 2013 - Spring 2015 was mentor to postdoctoral scholar Jose Mijares.
 In 2015 I co-advised (with David Meza-Alcantara) Sonia Navarro Flores on her masters thesis at UNAM Morelia, Mexico.
 From Fall 2015 - Spring 2018, I mentored DU postdoctoral scholar Daniel Hathaway.
-From October 2018 - September 2019 I will be a research mentor to visiting scholar Dr. Kaiyun Wang from the College of Mathematics and Information Science, Shaanxi Normal University.
+From November 2018 - Novemmber 2019 I am research mentor to visiting scholar Dr. Kaiyun Wang from the College of Mathematics and Information Science, Shaanxi Normal University.

-AMS Sectional Meeting, Special Session on "Topology and Descriptive Set Theory," Madison, WI, September 14-15, 2019.
+AMS Fall Central Sectional Meeting, Special Session on "Topology and Descriptive Set Theory," Madison, WI, September 14-15, 2019.
+Borel partitions of a space of Rado graphs are Ramsey

 Notre Dame Logic Seminar, March 5, 2019.